 non-theatrical productions are all eligible.

-Learn more about the Nova Scotia Film Industry Tax Credit
+Learn more about the Film & Creative Industries Nova Scotia Industry Tax Credit